linebender/color/color/README.md

 Color is a Rust crate which implements color space conversions, targeting at least CSS4 color.

+## Scope and goals

+Color in its entirety is an extremely deep and complex topic.
+It is completely impractical for a single crate to meet all color needs.
+The goal of this one is to strike a balance, providing color capabilities while also keeping things simple and efficient.

+The main purpose of this crate is to provide a good set of types for representing colors, along with conversions between them and basic manipulations, especially interpolation.
+A major inspiration is the CSS Color Level 4 draft spec; we implement most of the operations and strive for correctness.

+Simplifications include:
+  * Always using `f32` to represent component values.
+  * Only handling 3-component color spaces (plus optional alpha).
+  * Choosing a fixed, curated set of color spaces for dynamic color types.
+  * Choosing linear sRGB as the central color space.
+  * Keeping white point implicit.

+A number of other tasks are out of scope for this crate:
+  * Print color spaces (CMYK).
+  * Spectral colors.
+  * Color spaces with more than 3 components generally.
+  * [ICC] color profiles.
+  * [ACES] color transforms.
+  * Appearance models and other color science not needed for rendering.
+  * Quantizing and packing to lower bit depths.

+## Main types

+The crate has two approaches to representing color in the Rust type system: a set of types with static color space as part of the types, and [`DynamicColor`] in which the color space is represented at runtime.

+The static color types come in three variants: [`OpaqueColor`] without an alpha channel, [`AlphaColor`] with a separate alpha channel, and [`PremulColor`] with premultiplied alpha.
+The last type is particularly useful for making interpolation and compositing more efficient.
+All have a generic type parameter with a trait bound of [`ColorSpace`], a zero sized type.
+The static types are open-ended, as it's possible to implement this trait for new color spaces.

 ## Features

 - `std` (enabled by default): Get floating point functions from the standard library (likely using your target's libc).